frfanizz/CTA-System-Application/README.md

 CTAStation: CTAStation is an object class that stores information about a CTA Station.
 It inherits from GeoLocation to store the Station's location, and also has variables for the station name, vertical location (elevated, ground, etc.), wheelchair accessibility, and it's position on each CTA Line.
 This Object class contains many methods that are used by CTARoute, CTASystem, or directly.

 GeoLocation: GeoLocation is an object class that stores a location as a latitude and longitude.
 This object class's unique method is the calcDistanceMiles method, which calculates the distance to another geoLocation (or latitude and longitude pair) in miles.

+Also included are several unit test case classes, which test methods of GeoLocation, CTAStation, and CTARoute.